mikefrobbins/psdocs-how-to/content/_index.md

 Go beyond comment-based help.
 Bring your own module and learn how to create the documentation to support it.

-In this workshop, tou will learn:
+In this workshop, you will learn:

 - The basics of writing in Markdown
 - How to use Git/GitHub for source control